 - All baseballs will be supplied by NWIBL.
 They will be approved by Game Management.
-Teams may obtain additional Official NWIBL baseballs at a substantial discount from retail cost by contacting your league office. - In addition to the Official NWIBL Baseball teams may purchase practice baseballs (NFHS HF350) call league office for cost.
+Teams may obtain additional Official NWIBL baseballs at a substantial discount from retail cost by contacting your league office.
+Must have NWIBL Logo - In addition to the Official NWIBL Baseball teams may purchase practice baseballs call league office for cost.

 No rubber coated, plastic, youth league or obviously defective or altered baseballs are allowed.
 Use of unapproved baseballs shall cause the ball(s) to be removed from the game and a \$10.00 per ball fine imposed.
 Repeated use may result in further disciplinary action including, but not limited to, a fine and/or suspension of the manager or team.
 (No files, pick, sand paper or any object that can be used to alter a baseball may be carried on the pitcher or catcher at any time.
 If discovered this is an automatic removal for said game and a 1 game suspension with a \$50 fine).
+No Substance may be on any CATCHERS GEAR that may betransfered to the game ball